-Q: I have a friend who lost her older gelding to a strangulated gut.
+Q: I have a friend who lost her older gelding to a strangulated gut, caused by a lipoma.
 The veterinarian said her horse had developed an internal fatty tumor that wrapped around the horse’s intestines.
 This came out of the blue: This gelding had been perfectly healthy until two days before, with no signs of illness.
 He was not overweight.

 Since that happened, I’ve been terrified my 24-year-old gelding will develop a similar unseen tumor.
 Is there any way to keep these from developing?
 Or detect them before they wrap around a gut?
 My horse is generally doing well, aside from a little arthritis.
 I just want to make sure that I am doing everything I can for him.
 What can I do to prevent this problem?

 Name withheld by request

 A: Firstly, I am very sorry about your friend’s horse dying from a strangulating lipoma.
 Sadly, this disease is of growing importance in the equine population as the number of aging horses increases.
 Your concern for your own horse is understandable, but hopefully I can put your mind at ease.

 Unfortunately, we do not have a good system or a marker—other than advancing years—for identifying horses that have a pedunculated lipoma (a benign, fatty tumor on a stalk that is capable of strangulating the small intestine).
 Body weight and condition are not good indicators; even thin horses can get a strangulating lipoma.
 However, if we do develop a marker, the question then arises about how we use this information.

 When performing surgery for colic for any reason in an old horse, we do prophylactically remove all pedunculated lipomas from the small intestine and small colon to prevent this problem in the future.
 Could we use a planned surgery specifically for removal of lipomas in old horses if we could identify those at greatest risk?
 This is currently not a practical approach.